-If a local authority resolves that a committee, subcommittee or other subordinate decision-making body is not to be discharged under cl.
-30 (7) Schedule7, LGA 2002, the local authority may replace the members of that committee, subcommittee or subordinate decision-making body after the next triennial general election of members.
+If a community board resolves that a committee or subcommittee is not to be discharged under cl.
+30 (7) Schedule7, LGA 2002, the community board may replace the members of that committee or subcommittee after the next triennial general election of members.